BAMresearch/SOFA/docs/source/using_sofa.rst

 .. note::

-   As of version 1.0 SOFA has no capacities to remember previous selected subsets of Force Curves or previous averaged curves.
+   Up to version 1.0 SOFA has no capacities to remember previous selected subsets of Force Curves or previous averaged curves.
 Results have to be exported to be stored.